skalenetwork/skaled/docs/json-rpc-interface.md

 Returns the balance of the account of given address
 ### Parameters
 1. Address: "0x"-prefixed hex `String`, 20 bytes
-2. Block number: `String` that is interprered differently for normal and historic builds:
+2. Block number: `String` that is interpreted differently for normal and historic builds:
-Noramal build: parameter ignored, latest balance is always returted.
+Normal build: parameter ignored, latest balance is always returned.
 Historic build:
- - "latest" or "pending" - latest balance is returted;
+ - "latest" or "pending" - latest balance is returned;
  - "earliest" - balance before block 1 is returned;
  - `String` representation of an integer block number, either decimal or "0x"-prefixed hexadecimal.
 ### Returns